azibn/automated_exocomet_hunt/README.md

 ## `batch_analyse.py`

 These scripts can run on TESS and Kepler lightcurves.
-Our analysis uses an ealier iteration of the `GSFC-ELEANOR-LITE` lightcurves, a lightweight version of the [Eleanor](https://ui.adsabs.harvard.edu/abs/2019PASP..131i4502F/abstract) lightcurves.
+Our analysis uses an earlier iteration of the `GSFC-ELEANOR-LITE` lightcurves, a lightweight version of the [Eleanor](https://ui.adsabs.harvard.edu/abs/2019PASP..131i4502F/abstract) lightcurves that has been stored locally.
 More information on the `GSFC-ELEANOR-LITE` lightcurves can be found [here](https://archive.stsci.edu/hlsp/gsfc-eleanor-lite).
 The pipeline also works with [SPOC](https://ui.adsabs.harvard.edu/abs/2020RNAAS...4..201C/abstract) and [QLP](https://ui.adsabs.harvard.edu/abs/2020RNAAS...4..204H/abstract) lightcurves downloaded from MAST.
 Work currently progressing on adapting with [TASOC](https://ui.adsabs.harvard.edu/abs/2019AAS...23320207B/abstract) lightcurves.

 Kepler lightcurves can be obtained from [MAST](https://archive.stsci.edu/kepler/).